Lewington-pitsos/ml/pre_learning/target_transofmration.md

 When the model predicts a continuous value, basically ensembles will always predict a weighted average of their component models.
 This has a bunch of advantages.

 One thing this helps with is over-fitting, since multiple models are unlikely to overfit in the same ways.

-## Sparsity

-Sparsity basically means "most of whatever it is is useless".
-In machine learning, we can say a categorical feature is sparse if it has like 1000 levels, and like 3 of them have any relation with the target.